Logiqx/gpx-ideas/docs/gpx/proposal/README.md

 It is important to emphasise that existing files that are already GPX 1.1 compliant will also be GPX 1.1.1 compliant.

-Existing software will therefore be able to load / import GPX 1.1.1 files without any issues:
+Existing software should be expected to load / import GPX 1.1.1 files without any issues:

 - Existing software that recognises `<course>` and `<speed>` in GPX 1.0 files will almost certainly recognise them in GPX 1.1.1 files.
 - Existing software that recognises `<src>` elements will also recognise them fine in GPX 1.1.1 due to the use of mixed content.